stazz/CBAM/README.md

   .CreateTimeoutingResourcePool())
 {
-  // Quick example on using connection pool to execute "SELECT 1" statement, and print the result (number "1") to console integers = await pool.UseResourceAsync( async pgConnection => {
+  // Quick example on using connection pool to execute "SELECT 1" statement, and print the result (number "1") to console
+  // The prepared statements are also fully supported, but out of scope from this example
+  // The code below only requires CBAM.SQL.PostgreSQL project, the CBAM.SQL.PostgreSQL.Implementation is only for access of PgSQLConnectionPoolProvider.Factory integers = await pool.UseResourceAsync( async pgConnection =>
+  {
      return await pgConnection